Adam Smith (soccer coach)

-Smith, originally from England but now a US Citizen, is a football coach and former goalkeeper who was also the inaugural Head Coach of USL Championship side Fresno FC.
-Smith took the team to 3rd place in the USL Championship Western Conference in only its 2nd season in the league.
+Smith was the inaugural Head Coach of USL Championship side Fresno FC taking them to 3rd place in the USL Championship Western Conference in only its 2nd season in the league.
 This was Smith's first Head Managerial position of a Senior Team (aside from two interim games with Sacramento Republic).
 Unfortunately, after the successful first two years, the Fresno FC ownership group decided to cease operations at the end of the 2019 season.
 This was for non-soccer related matters and was in part due to not being able to secure a soccer specific stadium.

 Before joining Fresno, Smith was formerly the Assistant Head Coach at Sacramento Republic, helping the club achieve a USL Championship 1st place Western Conference finish in 2016 with then Head Coach, Paul Buckle.
 Smith spent three years at the Club, initially under the team's first Head Coach, Predrag Radosavljević (Preki).
 Prior to working under Preki, Smith served under John Spencer at Portland Timbers where he became the inaugural Goalkeeping Coach for the teams' first year in Major League Soccer.
 Smith later went on to be the club's first Academy Director, and was responsible for helping to build the Clubs first Academy Teams and the Timbers Alliance program.
 After serving five years with the MLS Club, he moved to return to first team professional football with Sacramento at the start of the 2015 season.